constraintAutomaton/Traveling-with-a-Map/content/introduction.md

 [The publication of open link data is a growing phenomenon in the recent years](https://lod-cloud.net/#diagram).
-In its most basic interpretation, it consists of publishing data in the form of triples where the first term is the subject, the second is the predicate and the third the object.
+In its most basic interpretation, it consists of publishing data in the form of triples where the first term is the subject, the second is the predicate and the third is the object.
 Those terms can be IRIs, blank nodes or literals.
 To get more information or context about a term it is possible to find its declaration when it is an IRI or a blank node.
 For a blank node, the information has to be in the same document whereas for a IRI it can be dereferenceable hence giving a new data source